Finnoy Travel - Travel Stories and Reviews

 Blue Springs of Saula

-In Estonia, springs have always been considered holy and most were thought to have healing powers.
-In the Saula area, there are 3 large springs with constant water flow.
+In Estonia, springs have always been considered holy, and most were thought to have healing powers.
+The Saula area has three large springs with constant water flow.
 The springs are blue-coloured because the clear water is reflected in the lights.
 The folk stories say that the water of the springs heals all ailments if you sacrifice silver jewellery, money or beads.

 The Blue Spring (Saula Siniallikad in Estonia)